Toronto Travel Guide

 WEST QUEEN WEST & TRINITY BELLWOODS GUIDE >>

-good to know if you’re going to toronto
+Useful to know if you go to Toronto

-Sometimes there are those things you just have to know wheb you’re going to a new destination for the first time.
-During my trip to Toronto I’ve put up a list with 21 facts and tips that can be very handy.
+Sometimes there are just some things you need to know when you're traveling to a new destination for the first time.
+During my last trip to Toronto, I compiled a list of 21 handy tips.

 Toronto Travel Guide

-Have fun if you’re visiting Toronto anytime soon!
-I hope the tips from this guide will be very useful.
+Have fun if you're traveling to Toronto soon!
+I hope the tips in this guide will be helpful.

 WITH LOVE,